-The Vincent P. Slatt Fellowships for Undergraduate Research in Energy Systems and Processes are awarded annually to undergraduate students at the University of Notre Dame to conduct research in energy systems and processes.
-These competitive awards are granted to students who have research interests in energy technologies and America’s energy future.
-Energy technologies can range from a means to improve use of fossil, nuclear, and alternative energy sources for power or fuels production to the development of more efficient transportation and energy utilization systems.
-Projects must be focused on creating better energy systems and devices or strengthening America’s energy future through the development of policies and infrastructure to support new technologies.
-Awards can be up to $5,000 per student and used to support the student's stipend, research supplies, and travel for the student to present his/her research at a national conference or meeting.
-Scholars will be required to submit a final report at the conclusion of their research projects and will be invited to present their research at the annual Undergraduate Research Symposium sponsored by the Flatley Center for Undergraduate Scholarly Engagement (CUSE).
+The Vincent P. Slatt Fellowships for Undergraduate Research in Energy Systems and Processes are awarded annually to undergraduate students at the University of Notre Dame who are interested in conducting energy-related research in the areas of energy technologies and America’s energy future.
+Energy technologies can range from a means to improving the use of fossil, nuclear, and alternative energy sources for power or fuels production to the development of more efficient transportation and energy utilization systems.
+Research projects should focus on creating better energy systems and devices or strengthening America’s energy future through the development of policies and infrastructure to support new technologies.

 - Applications accepted in February